 High Chapel Farm was one of hundreds of farms which lost some of its land to the construction of the M6 in the late 1960s.
 It was lucky that a motorway service area was proposed at Tebay, and even more lucky that all of the existing operators had turned it down.
 Desperate for somebody to come forward, the Department scaled back their proposals, and as a result this was now one of the only service areas which were affordable for a small firm to take on.

 The Dunning family, who had been managing High Chapel Farm, decided to take a gamble and branch out from farming to service stations.
-They were very inexperienced, but they bought with them a totally different outlook.
+Tebay initially had to focus on fuel sales and the owners struggled to compete with their larger rivals, but as food sales became increasingly important, the family's unique background led to a major success story.
 As all the other operators merged and battled to have the biggest brand names, Tebay increasingly stood out as an anomaly; a place which was happy to do things on a smaller scale if it meant better quality.
 This really took hold when the farm shops opened in 2003.

 The company's growth was slow and steady, but 42 years later in 2014 they made a huge leap by opening the first part of Gloucester services, and acquiring the independent Cairn Lodge.
 Both of these now follow the ethos made famous at Tebay.